smileyborg/UIView-AutoLayout/README.md

 Limitations
 -----------

-*	Will need to use `NSLayoutConstraint` directly in some cases for advanced customization of constraints (e.g. priority)
+*	Will need to use the `NSLayoutConstraint` SDK API directly for some uncommon advanced use cases
 *	For simplicity, UIView+AutoLayout intentionally does not support "Leading" or "Trailing", therefore it is not intended to be used for UI that displays right-to-left languages

 UIView+AutoLayout vs. the rest